The process of signing a Will and having witnesses confirm that they have seen you sign is called attestation.

 You need not one, but two independent witnesses to your signature

-Witnesses should write their names clearly and not provide an autograph
+Witnesses should write their names clearly, not provide an autograph

 Today, we are used to banks requiring our signature to look the same every time we sign it, so most of us have developed a barely legible scrawl to identify us.

-When a person witnesses a will, the most important aspect is that he can be found after your death, if needed.
-So we have to know who he is.
-That requires a legible name to be printed clearly, not a few sharp flicks of a pen.
+When a person witnesses a Will, the most important aspect is that they can be found after your death.
+To know who they are we need a legible name to be printed clearly, not a few sharp flicks of a pen.
 When you ask your witnesses to help, ask them to write their name, not sign.

-To emphasise, the witness should not provide an autograph, but rather print his or her name.
-Throughout this article, when we refer to a witness signing his name, we mean printing his or her name, not providing a unique signature.
+To emphasise, the witness should not sign an autograph, but rather print their name.
+When we refer to a witness signing their name, we mean printing their name, not providing a unique signature.

 Writing a name and address by hand has an additional advantage.
 It gives enough text to be able to identify the witness from their handwriting too, so helping to prevent fraud.